-So far in 2020, special purpose acquisition companies (SPACs) have raised more than $30 billion to take companies public, about triple last year's total.
+In 2020, special purpose acquisition companies (SPACs) raised more than $30 billion to take companies public—triple what they raised in 2019.

-Meanwhile, Asana and Palantir have both decided to perform a direct listing, following in the footsteps of Slack and Spotify.
+Asana, Palantir, Roblox, Coinbase, Squarespace, Amplitude and Warby Parker all decided to go public via direct listings, following in the footsteps of Slack and Spotify.

-Both these structures are essentially hacks, freeing companies from the one-size-fits-all IPO and allowing them to cobble together their own “custom public offerings”.
+Both SPACs and direct listings are hacks, freeing companies from the one-size-fits-all IPO and allowing them to cobble together their own “custom public offerings”.

 They can either cede the ability to raise money and choose their shareholders (in a direct listing) in exchange for lower fees and less dilution, or pay more to a “sponsor” (in a SPAC) in exchange for an accelerated, more certain process.

-One thing the rising popularity of these hacks tells us is that the product-market fit of the public markets is slipping.
+The rising popularity of these hacks tells us is that the product-market fit of the public markets—which has been decaying for decades—is slipping.

-In other words, being a public company is great for some, but not for all.
-And going public itself is less attractive than ever, which is why even the companies most well-positioned to do it––high-growth, late-stage, venture-backed––are “hacking” the process.
+Being a public company is great for some, but not for all.
+And going public itself is less attractive than ever, which is why even some of the companies best-positioned to do it––high-growth, late-stage, venture-backed––are “hacking” the process.

 Underlying this lack of product-market fit is the massive gulf between private and public.
 Because there is no middle ground between the total liquidity of the public markets and the virtually zero liquidity of the private markets, going public is challenging even for the most prepared companies.

-As companies get larger, their capitalization tables become more complex, and misalignments more common.
+As companies get larger, their cap tables become more complex, and misalignments more common.
 Short of going public, they have limited ways to manage this.

 Public market investors, who don’t have access to information or any kind of price history, don’t know how much to bid on their IPO.